vividfog/nordpool-predict-fi/README.md

 );
 ```

 The columns starting with `t_` and `ws_` are [FMSIDs](https://www.ilmatieteenlaitos.fi/havaintoasemat?filterKey=groups&filterQuery=sää) of the FMI weather stations nearest to the locations of interest.
 They offer both observations and forecasts that have a high correlation with each other post-hoc.
-As a side effect of this approach, the repository also contains [functions](util/fmi.py) for working with FMI history/forecast queries.
+As a side effect of this approach, the repository also contains [functions](util) for working with FMI history/forecast queries, Fingrid open data and ENTSO-E market messages APIs.

 ### Hidden patterns in weather/price data